Icesito68/Icesito68/README.md

 ### Here's some of what I do:

 - [¿?](https://github.com/Icesito68/Frost-Lemon), This is a citric mod for android that I make just to experiment (Not Yet)
-- [edk2-msm](https://github.com/Icesito68/edk2-msm), Broken edk2 port for Qualcomm platforms
 - [7xx-Drivers](https://github.com/Icesito68/7xx-Drivers/tree/main), Here is an attempt at drivers for the Snapdragon 700 series on Windows arm
 - [LGE-SM8150-Drivers](https://github.com/MollySophia/LGE-SM8150-Drivers), These are drivers for the Lg devices on Windows arm.
-(Now they are official!!)
-- [Hp 255 G8 Ryzentosh](https://github.com/Icesito68/Hp-255-G8-Ryzentosh), A personal challenge simply

   ## Some statistics that look good even if they are not much